paulocheque/django-dynamic-fixture/docs/source/patterns.rst

 Anti-Patterns
 ===============================================================================

-  * Use a auto generated data in an assertion method.
+  * Using auto generated data in an assertion method.
   * Shelving a static value for a field with *unique=True*.
 Raise an error.
   * Overriding a shelved *Copier* with None.
   * Using *Copier* to fix a bad design of the code.